uLwazi node

 cape town

-SAEON is mandated by the Department of Science and Innovation (DSI) to preserve and provide access to earth and environmental observation data for South Africa.
+The South African Environmental Observation Network (SAEON) is mandated by the Department of Science, Technology and Innovation (DSTI) to preserve and provide access to earth and environmental observation data for South Africa.
+As part of fulfilling this mandate, the uLwazi Node plays a key role in developing and maintaining the cyberinfrastructure, tools, and systems that enable data discovery, access, and long-term stewardship.

 our vision